a-sajjad72/pyft/README.md

 The PyFT is a Python-based file transfer framework that enables file transfer between computers over a TCP/IP connection.
 It provides classes and methods for handling file transfer operations between a client and a server.

+This Project is under heavy development.
+So please feel free to contribute to the project.
+See [Acknowledgments](#acknowledgments)

 ## Features

 - Send and receive files between client and server.